shotgunsoftware/tk-core/docs/descriptor.rst

 .. _app_store_descriptor:

-The Shotgun App store
+The ShotGrid App store
 =====================

-The Shotgun app store is used to release and distribute versions of Apps, Engines, Configs etc. that have been tested and approved by Shotgun.
+The ShotGrid app store is used to release and distribute versions of Apps, Engines, Configs etc. that have been tested and approved by ShotGrid.
 App store descriptors should include a name and version token and are on the following form:

 .. code-block:: yaml